 OneNote provides every student a personal workspace, a content library for handouts, and a collaboration space.

 Teachers can easily organize lesson plans, collect homework, and provide individualized support.

 Staff Notebooks provide a personal workspace for every staff member and a collaboration space for the whole team.

 OneNote has a familiar three-paneled layout.
 On the far left, you have a collapsible menu with three options: Notebooks, Search, and Recent Notes.
 When you click the first choice, a list of notebooks appears, and whichever one you select, its pages appear to the right.
 It's similar to a standard tree folder structure.
-When you select a particular page, its contents appear in the main window.
+When you select a particular page for a task, its contents appear in the main window.

-When you first set up OneNote on a new device, you likely won't see all your notebooks by default, because the app only shows recently used notebooks.
+When you first set up this digital note-taking app on a new device, you likely won't see all your notebooks by default, because the app only shows recently used notebooks.
 To open a notebook that you haven't seen in a while, you have to hunt it down on OneDrive and load it back into the app.
 Finding and selecting them doesn't take long, but loading them can, depending on their size.
-It can be annoying and will slow down your productivity, depending on how many notes you have and how you need to organize them.
+It can be frustrating and slow down your productivity, depending on how many notes you have and how you need to organize them.

 Everything has cons too – I would be too biased to say that OneNote doesn’t have any, so here they are.

 Rich with features